epotapp/epotapp/README.md

 #### Hi there 👋

 #### My name is Eugene and I'm Front-end developer.
 * I can complete any project for you.
-Don't Doubt me about that. ;-)
+Don't doubt me about that. ;-)
 * I'm looking to collaborate with other cool people.

 #### How to reach me: